Loading…

 If you're starting fresh and money is tight: Jotform HIPAA + a lightweight EHR (or no EHR yet) for the first year.
 If you're scaling past 3-4 clinicians and the billing is the headache: pay for SimplePractice and use Jotform for marketing-side forms only.
 Both choices are legitimate.

-Yes - meaningfully.
-Jotform's HIPAA plan starts at $39/month flat (one account covers your whole practice).
+Yes: by a wide margin.
+Jotform's HIPAA plan starts at $99/month billed annually (one account covers your whole practice).
 SimplePractice is $69-$129/month per clinician.
-For a 4-clinician practice, that is roughly $39 vs $276+ at list price.
+For a 4-clinician practice, that is roughly $99 vs $276+ at list price.